Shuyib/mawingu-experiments/getting-stuff-to-cloud.md

 ```
 If you have issues it maybe that the container has been given authorization to run in your cluster.
 Head to the console
 and fix that with
-Making sure that your cluster and the container registry are in the same region
+Making sure that your cluster and the container registry are in the same region.
+If they are any passwords you need to add your pods.
+See https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/.

 ```bash
 kubectl describe nameofpod